Logo Futurismo

 Mike Korostelev | A unique moment capturing a beautiful underwater dance of sperm whales.
 Whale watching is 1 thing you should do in Pico island.

-Mike Korostelev | A unique moment capturing a beautiful underwater dance of sperm whales.
+Mike Korostelev | A unique moment capturing a beautiful underwater dance of sperm whales

 We are passionate about ocean wildlife and happy to share our extensive knowledge with travelers from all over the world.
+Respecting animals is a priority for us; that is why we follow strict rules from the World Cetacean Alliance.

+Futurismo is approved as a responsible tour operator by the largest Organization for the preservation of cetaceans.
 By joining us on a sea trip, you are helping us in our scientific research projects to protect marine wildlife.

-2. Climb the highest mountain of Portugal
+2. Climb the Highest Mountain of Portugal

 David Rodrigues | A typical sunrise at the Protected area of Criação Velha with a fantastic view over the mountain.
 Climbing Pico Mountain is a thing you have to do in Pico.

-David Rodrigues | A typical sunrise at the Protected area of Criação Velha with a fantastic view over the mountain.
+David Rodrigues | A typical sunrise at the Protected area of Criação Velha with a fantastic view over the mountain

-Once at the summit – 2,351m above sea level – a great feeling of accomplishment will fill your heart.
+Visiting Pico Island without climbing Pico Mountain is a crime you don’t want to be guilty of!
+The hike, which offers unbelievable views of the neighboring islands, is about 3 hours long.
+Once at the summit – 2,351m above sea level – an incredible feeling of accomplishment will fill your heart.
 There are three ways of climbing the volcano:

 • Daytime climb